cpp-lln-lab/datalad_crash_course/README.md

 ## Goals

-- be able to install a datalad dataset and work with it
+- install a datalad dataset and work with it
-- be able to create a datalad dataset and a remote copy of it online
+- create a datalad dataset and a remote copy of it online

+The examples taken here on an MRI dataset but feel free to try this on dataset with any other type of data.

 ## Prerequisites